Lady Margaret Beaufort: Death

+Margaret had been ill for several days, as legend has it, after eating a cygnet (a young swan) for dinner.
 The Countess died in the Deanery of Westminster Abbey on 29 June 1509.
 This was the day after her grandson Henry VIII's 18th birthday, 5 days after his coronation and just over two months after the death of her son.

+She had made her will and a schedule of bequests in February 1509, making arrangements for her funeral and donations to religious foundations.
+She made bequests of her jewellery and gold cups to Catherine of Aragon, Margaret Tudor, and Mary Tudor, and a chalice to the parish church at Collyweston.

-She is buried in the Henry VII Chapel of the Abbey.
+Margaret is buried in the Henry VII Chapel of the Abbey.
 Her tomb is now situated between the later graves of William III and Mary II and the tomb of her great-great-granddaughter Mary, Queen of Scots.

 Her tomb was created by Pietro Torrigiano, who probably arrived in England in 1509 and received the commission in the following year.
 The gilded bronze sculpture on the tomb depicts Margaret with her head resting on pillows and her hands raised in prayer, wearing garments characteristic of widowhood; the face was probably sculpted from a death mask.
 The black marble tomb is embellished with heraldic bronze insignia, including a yale, her heraldic badge, at her feet.

 Erasmus wrote the Latin inscription on her tomb.
 In English it reads: "Margaret, Countess of Richmond, mother of Henry VII, grandmother of Henry VIII, who donated funds for three monks of this abbey, a grammar school in Wimborne, a preacher in the whole of England, two lecturers in Scripture, one at Oxford, the other at Cambridge, where she also founded two colleges, one dedicated to Christ, and the other to St John, the Evangelist."

 In 1539 iron railings, elaborately painted with coats of arms and other ornaments, were erected around the tomb.
 The ironwork was sold off by the Abbey in 1823 but recovered and restored a century later.